It is time to recognize another part of history, June as National Pride Month

 Why do we get so sideways with the transgender issue?
 We have more information now than we have ever had before.
 Should we not be thankful for this?
 We are more educated now on this subject than even a decade ago.
 Don’t we want our children to be happy?
 Does it really matter?
 These are our upcoming stars in life who will turn out to be politicians, doctors, attorneys, brick masons, performers, teachers: the list is infinite.
 They will make the world a better place.
 A place where everyone may have a seat at the table without having their gender policed.

-Many of us work through a process, unfolding layers that define who we become over time, as a result of exposure, experience, and education.
-For others it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
+Many of us work through a process, unfolding layers that define who we become over time due to exposure, experience, and education.
+For others, it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
 Sexual orientations, gender identities, and expressions – outside of the socially ruled model – determines our struggles ahead.

 Let us celebrate the expansive landscape of those who make up this beautiful and colorful fabric.
 It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful to us, our families, friends, and communities.